jcai0o0/AniQuest/README.md

 Watch the demonstration of the project to understand its workflow and functionality:
 ![Demo Video](img/AniQuest-demo-video.mov)

-Alternatively, you can find the demo video in the demo /img folder
+If the video does not play inline, you can download it directly [here](img/AniQuest-demo-video.mov).